telerik/reporting-docs/using-reports-in-applications/third-party-dependencies.md

 To connect to Microsoft Analysis Services and to execute an MDX query against the desired OLAP cube, the           [CubeDataSource]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/cubedatasource-component/overview%}) component by Telerik Reporting internally uses the ADOMD.NET client data provider.

-ADOMD.NET is a .NET object model that is used for building client applications which access XML for           Analysis 1.1 compliant data providers such as the data provider by the XML for Analysis 1.1 SDK.
-To download the ADOMD.NET, refer to the            [ADOMD.NET download link](http://www.microsoft.com/downloads/en/details.aspx?FamilyID=790d631b-bff9-4f4a-b648-e9209e6ac8ad) .
+ADOMD.NET is a.NET object model that is used for building client applications which access XML for           Analysis 1.1 compliant data providers such as the data provider by the XML for Analysis 1.1 SDK.
+To download the ADOMD.NET, refer to the            [ADOMD.NET download link](http://www.microsoft.com/downloads/en/details.aspx?FamilyID=790d631b-bff9-4f4a-b648-e9209e6ac8ad).

 ## Deploying Open XML